More conversions mean more revenue. It’s that simple.

 Kissmetrics is a behavioral analytics platform designed to work alongside more “generic” analytics tools like Google Analytics, providing information and functionality that isn’t otherwise available.

-The software enables users to draw meaningful insights from customer behaviour via its automated reporting feature.
+The software enables users to draw meaningful insights from customer behavior via its automated reporting feature.
 It has a loyal following among online retailers and can be used to track activity at all stages of the ecommerce funnel.
 There are also out-of-the-box integrations with popular shopping platforms like WooCommerce and Shopify.

 Adobe Analytics is a very popular choice among online retailers.
 It’s become one of the go-to choices for larger companies and has received a number of industry accolades.